cedarcms/cdr-gem/README.md

 ### Updating Project Assets

 The authoritative source of the majority of the assets in this gem is the `cedar` Bower package.
-To update this gem with the latest version, you will need bower installed and then run the following command from the root of this project:
+To update this gem with the latest version, you will need `bower` installed.
+You will also need to specify which version of `cedar` you want in the `bower.json` file.
+Finally you will need to run the following command from the root of this project:

 `bower install`